A laser manufacturing remnant on a polished facet surface.

 The bottomline is, a manufacturing remnant is NOT the same as clarity enhancement.

+I don’t think you need to worry about them and you can treat them just like any other types of inclusions.
 Hopefully, this article addresses the doubts you have with manufacturing remnants.
 If you are still concerned about it, drop me an email or leave a comment with a link to your grading report or diamond.